-This is Chase’s entry-level business card, which is perfect for small business owners looking to earn cash-back rewards without paying an annual fee.
-New applicants can receive a $300 cash-back bonus after spending $3,000 on new purchases within three months of account opening.
+This is Chase’s entry-level business card, which is perfect for small business owners looking to earn cash-back rewards with a annual fee.
+New applicants can

 Benefits include a purchase protection policy and extended warranty coverage.
-There’s no annual fee for this card, but there is a 3% foreign transaction fee.
+There’s no annual fee for this card, but there is a foreign transaction fee of

 Southwest is now the largest carrier of domestic passengers and they offer many advantages to business travelers.
 For frequent business travelers on Southwest, this card offers a way to earn points towards award travel, and credit towards elite status.

-New applicants can earn 60,000 bonus points after spending $3,000 on new purchases within three months of account opening.
-You earn one point per dollar spent on most purchases, and double points on all Southwest charges.
+.
+You earn .
 You can also earn 1,500 Tier Qualifying Points per $10,000 you spend on the card, up to a maximum of 15,000 Tier Qualifying Points each year.